 Dr. Cannon is a professor of medicine at Harvard Medical School, and senior physician in the Cardiovascular Division at Brigham and Women’s Hospital.
-After medical school at Columbia University College of Physicians and Surgeons in New York, he completed an internal medicine residency at Columbia Presbyterian Medical Center, and a cardiovascular fellowship at Brigham and Women’s Hospital.
+He earned his MD from Columbia University College of Physicians and Surgeons in New York and did internal medicine residency at Columbia Presbyterian Medical Center, and cardiovascular fellowship at Brigham and Women’s Hospital.

 Dr. Cannon has published over 1000 original articles, reviews, or electronic publications in the field of acute coronary syndromes and prevention and has authored or edited 18 books.
 He has received numerous awards, including leadership awards from the American College of Cardiology and the American Heart Association.